Weardale Way Section 9 (Bishop Auckland to Page Bank)

 Introduction

-Section 9 of the Weardale Way begins at the car park on Bridge Road, near the junction with Newton Cap Bank, Bishop Auckland and ends at the bridge over the River Wear at Page Bank, on the road between Spennymoor and Brancepeth.
-Despite starting steeply downhill, the first half of the trail undulates gently becoming ever flatter as it continues to follow the course of the river.
-Other than a steep flight of wooden steps in the woods at Furness Mill the going is easy and relaxed in a quiet, sheltered and rural setting on the outskirts of former mining communities.
-Note that there is nothing at Page Bank Bridge.
-If you’re looking for hospitality and transport links they’re to be found either at Brancepeth (very limited) or Spennymoor or by continuing on the next section to Sunderland Bridge/Croxdale.
+Section 9 of the Weardale Way begins at the car park on Bridge Road, near the junction with Newton Cap Bank, Bishop Auckland and ends at Page Bank Bridge, over the River Wear, between Spennymoor and Brancepeth.
+After starting steeply downhill, the first half of the trail is gently undulating, becoming ever flatter as it rejoins the river.
+Other than a steep flight of wooden steps in the woods at Furness Mill the going – in a quiet, sheltered and rural setting on the outskirts of former mining communities – is easy.
+If you’re looking for hospitality and transport links there’s nothing at Page Bank Bridge.
+Willington or Spennymoor (3 km+) are closest or you could continue to Sunderland Bridge/Croxdale (Section 10).

 Stats at a Glance